 Modern email design is not a plain and boring text as it used to be a few years ago.
 Today emails are created in a way similar to that of web pages, making them highly appealing.
 But several differences add unique features to email design.

 Basic Email Types

 Notifications.
-The most common type of email you can spot in your box everyday.
+The most common type of email you can spot in your box every day.
 If you have a Facebook or Twitter account, you usually get such notifications when someone follows you or tags you in a photo.

 Marketing Emails.
-This kind of emails is a straight business proposal to a customer with a bold call-to-action.
+This kind of email is a straight business proposal to a customer with a bold call-to-action.
 This can be a notification of a discount on some selected products or about special or seasonal offers.